ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Firstly, why try to tumble the ETC; this seems awfully suspicious and serves little purpose other than to try to trick exchanges into not flagging the deposits - if everything is legitimate, why not let them know?
 Also, why not give DAO Token Holders a choice in the matter, or at least open a discussion about what to do?
 Many holders did not support the Hard Fork, let alone wanting convert their ETC to ETH, indeed many still HODL that ETC to this day.

-Only the most cynical of perspectives seems to adequately answer these questions, in that it seems likely that WHG was attempting to extract as much value from ETC holders as possible by making no announcement beforehand, thus preventing the market from pricing-in the action.
-The tumbling obfuscation was also plays into this theory, the attempt to prevent exchanges from flagging would alleviate the need to explain thier actions, which would allow this economic attack be countered.
+Only the most cynical of perspectives seems to adequately answer these questions, in that it seems likely that WHG was attempting to extract as much value from ETC holders as possible by making no announcement beforehand, thus preventing the market from pricing-in the dump.
+The tumbling obfuscation was also plays into this theory, as preventing the exchanges from flagging would alleviate the need to explain thier actions ahead of time, which may allow the economic attack be countered.

 Thankfully, in yet another embarrasing development, despite the attempt to hide the true provenance of the ETC, the majority of these deposited funds were frozen by exchanges, and even the ETC that was able to be liquidated was traded back to ETC later when the plan had to be changed.